wagtail/wagtail/docs/README.md

 # Wagtail docs

-These are Sphinx docs, automatically built at [https://docs.wagtail.org](https://docs.wagtail.org) when the `main` branch is committed to Github.
+These are Sphinx docs, automatically built into [Wagtail's Documentation](https://docs.wagtail.org) when the `main` branch is committed to Github.
 To build them locally, install Wagtail's development requirements (in the root Wagtail directory):

     pip install -e .[testing,docs]